 Information security and cybersecurity

-The Group companies are exposed to information security and cybersecurity risks due to the high quantity of sensitive data the companies handle and due to operations in countries with strict data protection regulations.
-It is important to address these risks to ensure that customers and other stakeholders’ data is always protected, and operations can continue without disruption.
+Sampo Group is exposed to information security and cybersecurity risks due to the high quantity of sensitive data the company handles, and due to operations in countries with strict data protection regulations.
+It is important to address these risks to ensure that customers and other stakeholders’ data is always protected, and that operations can continue without disruption.

 Governance